lubka1/recommender-system/README.md

 Cosine similarity is a similarity measure that determines the cosine of the angle between two vectors, which in this case, represent documents or queries.

+## Example of use:

+When you run the program a prompt will ask you to add a name of the txt file you want to analyze.
+Don't forget the path to the document.
+When left blank, it will execute with the documents from the assignment.
+Next it will ask you about to input a search term, a query to analyze and search for in the set of documents.
+If left blank, program will still calculate TF_IDF of the empty string.
+It is possible to change parameter k to return desired amount of documents.

+The program first outputs the to ranked document/s, following a table for each documents, specifying the TF, IDF and TFIDF values of each term in the document.
+Finally it prints a table of cosine similarity values in the style of a matrix.

 ## Description of developed code:

 The program is written in python.
 Firstly, it is necessary to import required libraries.
 After that various functions are defined that perform required analyses.
 Lastly, the __name__ == '__main__'  method is utilized, as it allows the functions to be run directly.